We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While some at-home testing kits can provide valuable insights to help you make adjustments to your diet, there are many cases in which you may need to see a doctor or another healthcare professional instead.

 In particular, if you experience adverse symptoms after eating certain foods and suspect you may have a food allergy, sensitivity, or intolerance, it’s best to consult a doctor or dietitian to determine the cause and the best course of treatment.

 Additionally, if you experience serious symptoms of an allergic reaction — such as swelling of the throat, tingling of the mouth, dizziness, or difficulty breathing — you should seek immediate medical attention (

 Are food sensitivity tests covered by insurance?

 No. Most at-home food sensitivity tests are not covered by insurance.

 Your insurance may cover food sensitivity tests ordered through your doctor, but that’s not guaranteed.

 How often should you get tested?

 It’s common for food sensitivities to change over time.
-Food sensitivity can be tested every 1 to 2 years, or sooner if you notice changes in symptoms.
+You can be tested for food sensitivities every 1–2 years, or sooner if you notice changes in symptoms.